napari/napari.github.io/fundamentals/getting_started.md

 As in the case of the IPython console though you must wait for the Qt GUI to instantiate following the `%gui qt` magic command.
 Instantiating the Qt GUI can take a few seconds and if you create the `Viewer` before it is finished, the kernel will die and the viewer will not launch.
-For this reason the `%gui qt` magic command should always be run in a separate cell from creating the viewer.
+For this reason, the `%gui qt` magic command should always be run in a separate cell from creating the viewer.

 Similar to launching from the IPython console, an advantage of launching napari from a jupyter notebook